tokiclover/supervision/BUGS.md

     [ -d ${SV_RUNDIR}/udev ] || dmsetup_opts="${dmsetup_opts} --noudevsync"
 	[ -d ${SV_RUNDIR}/udev ] || lvm_opts="--noudevsync"

-There is a workaround ofr this... just wait *udev* to be ready.
+There is a workaround for this... just wait *udev* to be ready.